matrix-org/matrix-spec-proposals/proposals/2078-homeserver-password-resets.md

 [/_matrix/identity/api/v1/validate/email/submitToken](https://matrix.org/docs/spec/identity_service/r0.1.0.html#post-matrix-identity-api-v1-validate-email-submittoken))
 to verify that token.

+Consideration was taken not to make `id_server` and optional field.
+Let's assume for a moment that it was optional.
+Now, a client could send a request to `/requestToken` omitting the `id_server` field.
+The homeserver however has opted to continue proxying `/requestToken` to the identity server, even though it knows this is potentially insecure.
+The homeserver now has no idea which identity server to proxy the request to, and must return a failure to the client.
+The client could then make another request with an `id_server`, but we've now made two requests that ended up in the same outcome, instead of one, in hopes of saving a very small amount of bandwidth by omitting the field originally.

 An additional complication is that in the case of SMS, a full link to reset passwords is not sent, but a short code.
 The client then asks the user to enter this code, however the client may now not know where to send the code.
 Should